samshapley/OrchestrAI/README.md

 # OrchestrAI

-OrchestrAI is a powerful system built in Python that enables complex task execution by orchestrating interactions between multiple instances of OpenAI's GPT-4 model.
+OrchestrAI is a system built in Python that enables complex task execution by orchestrating interactions between multiple instances of OpenAI's GPT-4 model.
 It uses the `networkx` library to handle dependencies between various AI modules, and YAML to define and manage the task pipelines.

 ## Getting Started